Cost to Attend

 **Default Plan for new freshmen commuters & new freshmen LVR residents

 eBucks is a declining balance money account, funds are loaded by Card Services, in conjunction with your selected meal plan. eBucks start at the beginning of the quarter and any unused amounts roll from quarter to quarter until the end of the Spring quarter (June).
-You can use your eBucks for payment at Socrates Cafe, Plato II Go, Eagles Landing or Lyceum Dining Hall.
+You can use your eBucks for payment at Socrates Cafe, Plato II Go, Eagles Landing, Lyceum Dining Hall and the LIFE U Shop.

 The Eagle Card is more than just an ID card – it provides access to a variety of essential functions, such as secure entry to residence halls and rooms, library and Wellness Center.
 It is also used as payment for meal plans, eBucks, flexBucks and printing services (ePrint).